 In my spare time, I love to fuse a little fabric, add a few beads and create something whimsical.
-Read more about my journey to become a quilt artist below and see all of my quilts.
+Read more about my journey to become a quilt artist.
+Here are some of the Art Quilts by Lynn Woll.

 Flower Garden Art Quilt

 This Flower Garden Art Quilt inspired the name for Create Whimsy.
 It has been juried into many art quilt shows and has travelled around the world.
 Audiences comment the quilt is happy and whimsical.

 This quilt was a turning point in defining myself as a quilt artist, confirmed by its acceptance to juried shows.
 I finally found my own voice with this quilt – it started me in a totally different direction.

 Here is a close-up of the quilt, including a little bee on the flower!

 70,273 Quilt Project